 But now I will not treat the remnant of this people

-The “remnant” here is those who returned from the Babylonian exile.
-Directly their fortunes will change from when they first returned.
-God will bless His people again.
-The “remnant” is a small group who escaped God’s cursing and will now enjoy His blessing.
+The “remnant” here refers to those who returned from the Babylonian exile.
+Directly their fortunes would change from when they first returned.
+God would bless His people again.
+The “remnant” was a small group who escaped God’s cursing and would now enjoy His blessing.

 as in the former days,’ says the Lord of hosts.

-The “former days refer to the time before the rebuild of the temple.
-God will turn from cursing Israel to blessing the people (Mic 5:7; Zech 8:22-23).
+The “former days” refer to the time before the rebuild of the Temple.
+God would turn from cursing Israel to blessing the people (Mic 5:7; Zech 8:22-23).
 The era of the divine discipline of Israel was finished.
-God will turn from cursing Israel to blessing her.
+God would turn from cursing Israel to blessing her.

 ‘For the seed shall be prosperous,

-Farmers will produce prosperous harvests.
-Leviticus 26:3-10 promises God will bless Israel for those who respond to His promises by making the land prosper.
+Farmers would produce prosperous harvests.
+Leviticus 26:3-10 promises God would bless Israel for those who responded to His promises by making the land prosper.